 The COD (τ) and CPS (r_e) are critical for determining the liquid and ice water content of clouds, which impact numerical weather and climate models, as well as any calculations of heating rates and radiative fluxes.
-The ABI approach for inferring nighttime COD, CPS, LWP and IWP is based on a heritage algorithm from NASA Langley Research Center (Minnis et al. 1995, 2009) that is being used to derive nighttime cloud properties from MODIS imagery for the CERES project, GOES, AVHRR and MTSAT imagery, as well as from other narrowband radiometers aboard other satellites and for a variety of other projects.
+The VIIRS and ABI approachs for inferring nighttime COD, CPS, LWP and IWP is based on a heritage algorithm from NASA Langley Research Center (Minnis et al. 1995, 2009) that is being used to derive nighttime cloud properties from MODIS imagery for the CERES project, GOES, AVHRR and MTSAT imagery, as well as from other narrowband radiometers aboard other satellites and for a variety of other projects.

-The current algorithm, from this point forward referred to as the Nighttime Cloud Optical and Microphysical Properties (NCOMP) algorithm, will use ABI channels 7, 14 and 15.
-It is anticipated that a future version might also use channels 11 and 16, but this ATBD will refer only to the current version.
+The current algorithm, from this point forward referred to as the Nighttime Cloud Optical and Microphysical Properties (NCOMP) algorithm, will use 3.9 μm, 11 μm and 12 μm.